sequinstream/sequin/README.md

 When `one-message-per-key` is set to `true`, Sequin places a unique constraint on message's `key`.
 All messages will be upserted.
 There will only ever be one message with a given key in the stream, the last message with that key received.

-This setting is a great fit for processing [records](#terminology), where only the latest version of a message matters to your system.
+This setting is a great fit for processing records where only the latest version of a message matters to your system.

 #### `process-unmodified=[<bool>]`

 Must be used in combination with `one-message-per-key=true` and defaults to `false`.
 When `process-unmodified` is false, a stream will ignore messages that (1) have a key that matches an existing message in the stream and (2) are unchanged (according to a SHA256 hash of `data`).
 This saves the stream from re-inserting the message and all consumers from re-processing it.

 You can set this setting to `true` if you want messages to be reprocessed by consumers, even if their contents haven't changed.
-This can be useful for processing [command messages](#terminology), where the contents don't change but you still want your system to reprocess them.
+This can be useful for processing command messages, where the contents don't change but you still want your system to reprocess them.

 #### `max-storage=[<gigabytes>]gb`